nurupo/ci-release-publisher/README.md

 ```

 it's likely that Travis-CI can't authenticate CI Release Publisher using the GitHub access token provided.
 Make sure you have set the right scope on the access token, e.g. `repo` for Travis-CI on `.com` and `public_repo` for Travis-CI on `.org`, and that you have logged into Travis-CI web interface at least once as the GitHub user whose access token you are using, authorizing Travis-CI to access that user's GitHub account, so that Travis-CI would create an account for the GitHub user.

-Also make sure that you are telling CI Release Publisher to use the right Travis-CI API endpoint with `--travis-instance-com` and `--travis-instance-org` options.
-CI Release Publisher defaults to using `--travis-instance-com` as [Travis-CI is deprecating the use of `.org` domain](https://blog.travis-ci.com/2018-05-02-open-source-projects-on-travis-ci-com-with-github-apps).

 If you have access to `$GITHUB_ACCESS_TOKEN` locally on your machine, you can test Travis-CI authentication with GitHub access token using this cURL command: